-There are several items you should consider before filling out the Enrollment Application:
+There are several items you should consider before enrolling in the Auxiliary:

-- 1. Do you understand the monetary investment in terms of dues, uniforms, and possibly equipment for operations? - 2.
+- 1. Do you understand the monetary investment in terms of dues, uniforms, and possibly equipment for operations?
+Do you understand that you may forfeit all of it if your Personnel Security Investigation (PSI) determination is unfavorable? - 2.
 Are you willing to attend and to become involved in flotilla meetings? - 3.
-Will you consider taking advantage of the training available to you in order to enhance your knowledge of boating safety, as well as your contribution to the flotilla activities?
+Will you consider taking advantage of the training available to you in order to enhance your knowledge of boating safety, as well as your contribution to flotilla activities?

-If your answer is "Yes, yes, and yes," then we need you; we need your involvement, and we are looking forward to your membership!
+If your answers are "Yes, Yes, and Yes," then we need you; we need your involvement, and we are looking forward to your membership!

-WHERE YOU GO FROM HERE?
+WHERE DO YOU GO FROM HERE?

 You will be scheduled for a short examination at your earliest convenience.
 The format is multiple-choice.
 For each question, you will be provided with four possible choices from which to select the correct answer.
-This test is an open-book one, but don't make the mistake of not preparing for it.
+This test is open-book, but don't make the mistake of not preparing for it.
 The idea is not just to pass a test; rather, it is to be certain you are familiar with the information a new Auxiliarist needs to know.

 The passing score on this examination is 80%.
-In other words, you will need to correctly answer 24 or more of the 30 questions.
+In other words, you will need to answer 24 or more of the 30 questions correctly.
 For an open-book exam, that's a reasonable goal.
 If you are comfortable with the material in your study questions, you should have no problem with the actual examination.

-Your completed examination and application will be sent to the Director of Auxiliary, and you should receive your membership card in a short time.
+Your completed application will then be sent to the Director of Auxiliary.
+You will receive an Employee ID Number and your membership card will follow providing your PSI is determined to be favorable.
 In the meantime, plan to attend the activities your flotilla has scheduled.
 You will be introduced to the various elected and appointed officers who will help you become actively involved.